corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/state-persistence.md

 Schema entity attributes defined by identity types (`AbstractParty`, `Party`, `AnonymousParty`) are automatically processed to ensure only the `X500Name` of the identity is persisted where an identity is well known.
 Otherwise a null value is stored in the associated column.
 To preserve privacy, identity keys are never persisted.
-Developers should use the `IdentityService` to resolve keys from well known X500 identity names.
+Developers should use the `IdentityService` to resolve keys from well-known X500 identity names.

 ## JDBC session